hotdogsoup-nl/PEMTileMap/README.md

 Based on the well-known [JSTileMap][jstilemap-url] project which was famously used in Ray Wenderlichs [SuperKoalio][superkoalio-url] tutorial but no longer seems to be maintained.
 I hope to make a light-weight framework that supports iOS, macOS and tvOS.

-I also have a modern Swift version of the SuperKoalio game, which uses PEMTmxMap to generate the map.
-[You can find it here][superkoalio-project-url].
+I also have a [modern Swift version of the SuperKoalio game][superkoalio-project-url], which uses PEMTmxMap to generate the map.

 ## TMX Features